Palais de la Cité: Sainte-Chapelle

 The Sainte Chapelle was constructed by King Lous IX, later known as Saint Louis, between 1241 and 1248 to keep the holy relics of the Crucifixion of Christ obtained by Louis, including what was believed to be the Crown of Thorns.
 The lower level of the chapel served as the parish church for the residents of the palace.
 The upper level was used only by the king and royal family.
-The stained glass windows of the upper chapel, about half of them original, are one of the most important monuments of Medieval art in Paris.
+The stained glass windows of the upper chapel are one of the most important monuments of Medieval art in Paris.
 The chapel was turned into a storage depot for court documents from the palace of Justice after the Revolution, but was carefully restored during the 19th century.